Get insider access

 No

-The Bose Connect app is compatible with both iOS and Android devices.
-You can use it to pair it to another Bose speaker to create a stereo pair or to multiple other Bose speakers and soundbars when you want your audio to fill a large room without increasing the volume.
-Unfortunately, it lacks sound customization features like a graphic EQ and presets, so you can't tweak its sound to better suit your preferences.
-The Anker Soundcore Motion 300 is a good alternative for a similar speaker with more sound customization tools.
+The Bose Connect app is okay.
+It's compatible with both iOS and Android devices, and you can use it to pair the Bose SoundLink Flex to another Bose speaker to create a stereo pair.
+You can even link up multiple other compatible Bose speakers and soundbars when you want your audio to fill a large room.
+Unfortunately, unlike the Bose SoundLink Flex (2nd Gen), it lacks sound customization features like a graphic EQ and presets, so you can't tweak its sound to better suit your preferences.
+The Anker Soundcore Motion 300 is another similar speaker with more sound customization tools.

 Connectivity